kirilcvetkov92/Vehicle-Detection/README.md

 I trained a linear SVM using only the `hog features`.
 First and foremost my goal was to achieve 7+ FPS(frames per sedconds), with fair performance on my Intel i5 8600K.

 The full code is inside the main Notebook.py file, under `Generate dataset and train the model heading`.
-I scalled the features values since the range of all features should be normalized so that each feature contributes approximately proportionately to the final distance.
+I scaled the features values since the range of all features should be normalized so that each feature contributes approximately proportionately to the final distance.
-Then I used the Linear SVC method which is in fact sklearn implementation for Linear Support Vector Classification.
+Then I used the Linear SVC method which is, in fact, sklearn implementation for Linear Support Vector Classification.
 The classifier is implemented so it has more flexibility in the choice of penalties and loss functions and should scale better to large numbers of samples.